-The Writing Centerhttps://tutoring.asu.edu/student-services/writing-centers) helps students at every stage of the writing process and with all types of assignments and genres of writing.
-The Writing Center operates on a peer-to-peer, collaborative model where graduate students meet one-on-one with a graduate writing tutor in 60-minute appointments.
+The Graduate Writing Center: It helps students at every stage of the writing process and with all types of assignments and genres of writing.
+The Graduate Writing Center operates on a peer-to-peer, collaborative model where graduate students meet one-on-one with a graduate writing tutor in 60-minute appointments.
 Our tutors are ASU graduate students who undergo training each semester that provides them with tools and strategies to discuss students' writing goals.

 Your Peers: One of the wonderful things about this program is that you will meet dozens of other philosophy students.
 Introduce yourself!
 Exchange email addresses!
 Form study groups!
 Draw on each other's knowledge and expertise!
 Also, there is a graduate student-run Discord channel, which is an app available for your smartphone or desktop that allows students to message each other, share documents, post content, and voice chat.
+Contact the current Graduate Philosophy Society president for an invite to the server.